catamphetamine/libphonenumber-js/METADATA.md

 ### `idd_prefix`

 [International Direct Dialing prefix](https://wikitravel.org/en/International_dialling_prefix) when calling out of this country.
-"IDD prefixes" are used to call from one country to another.
+"IDD prefixes" are defined for every country and are used to call from one country to another.
 "IDD prefixes" originated when telephony was still analogue and analogue phones didn't have a `+` input.
 Nowadays, mobile phone users dial international numbers using a `+` rather than an "IDD prefix", but the mobile phone operating system replaces the `+` with an "IDD prefix" under the hood.
 For example, to call a Russian number `+7 800 555 35 35` from US the dialled digits would be `01178005553535` where `011` is an "IDD prefix".

 ### `default_idd_prefix`